 Not only Ross, but his whole deranged platoon.
 After surviving Vietnam and each sent home, Ross and the boys were traumatized to a pulp.
 His family and the town attempt to pray for theirrecovery, but ends up with Ross and the others killing everyone in town, even his own wife and kids.

-Villain Decay: The First of the Fallen was intended to serve as a powerful, terrifying enemy for Constantine, but a string of defeats and being outwitted by John made him such a joke that John once claimed that if he (John) were to be sent to hell he could easily run circles around the First and would eventually take control from him.
-The First is only in charge thanks to being the most powerful demon yet his influence on Earth is limited.
-Later writers realized this and gave him the occasional victory to try to restore him somewhat.
+Villain Decay: The First of the Fallen was intended to serve as a powerful, terrifying enemy for Constantine, but a string of defeats and being outwitted by John made him such a joke that John once claimed that if he (John) were to be sent to hell he could easily run circles around the First and Hell, and would eventually take control from him.